 The Company from time to time enters into funded agreements to evaluate the potential use of its technology systems for sustained release of third-party drug candidates in the treatment of various diseases.
 Consideration received is generally recognized as revenue over the term of the feasibility study agreement.
 Revenue recognition for consideration, if any, related to a license option right is assessed based on the terms of any such future license agreement or is otherwise recognized at the completion of the feasibility study agreement.
-Revenues under feasibility study agreements totaled \$15,000 in the six months ended December 31, 2018, \$1.1 million in fiscal 2018, \$211,000 in fiscal 2017 and \$33,000 in fiscal 2016.
-At December 31, 2018, no deferred revenue was recorded for any such agreements.
+Revenues under feasibility study agreements totaled \$135,000 for the year ended December 31, 2019, \$15,000 in the six months ended December 31, 2018, \$1.1 million in fiscal 2018 and \$211,000 in fiscal 2017, respectively.
+At December 31, 2019, \$15,000 deferred revenue was recorded for the feasibility study agreements.